gabrielflorit/points2polygons/README.md

                         [0,0],
 ```

 `properties` doesn't contain `points` anymore, only the aggregation result.
+Pass an empty `--count` param to get a simple count.

 Pretty incredible!
 But what I really want is a total of house values, by color.
 In other words, I want to